fawda123/SWMPr/README.md

 <b>organize</b>

-`qaqc_local` Remove QAQC columns and remove data based on QAQC flag values.
-This function is used on data returned from `import_loca`.
+`qaqc` Remove QAQC columns and remove data based on QAQC flag values.
+This function is used on data returned from any of the retrieval functions.
+Only applies if QAQC columns are present.

 <b>analyze</b>